Back to Articles

 Key Facts at a Glance

-• Deduct any health insurance reimbursement before calculating relief.
+• Deduct any health insurance reimbursement from the gross fee before calculating the qualifying amount.
+Only the personally-paid out-of-pocket balance qualifies.

 What private consultant fees qualify